ON QUALIFIER STATUS

 Hardrock is a “post graduate” 100-mile run that has a list of standards it looks for in potential (and existent) qualifying races.
 Those standards are:

 • Long, steep climbs

 • Extended distance and time between aid stations

 • Severe weather, including heat, cold, rain, hail, and lightning

 • Exposure to potential for falls

 We have been denied qualifier status each and every year we have applied.
-Each time, we have requested feedback from the Hardrock Board asking what we can do better, what we can change in order to become a qualifier, etc.. and each time we have been met with silence.
+Each time, we have requested feedback from the Hardrock Board asking what we can do better, what we can change in order to become a qualifier, why their response is “no,” etc.. and each time we have been met with silence.
+It is an unfortunate reality in our sport that personal politics has begun to play a role in the power certain races have over the success of others.
 If you would like to support the Silveheels 100 becoming a Hardrock Qualifier, we ask that you please write both the Race Director Dale Garland at email@example.com and Board Member Ken Gordon at firstname.lastname@example.org

 We are committed to continuing the hard work required to provide our runners with an exceptional race experience regardless of if we are a WSER or Hardrock 100 qualifier.
 While we share your disappointment in knowing that Silverheels is not yet a qualifier for either event, we are dedicated to providing our trail and ultra community with an amazing opportunity to explore Colorado’s High Country.
 The best way you can help Silverheels becoming a qualifier for these events is to continue to join and support us, get your friends to join us, and write to both groups above.